alokshakya/aotFrontEnd/README.md

 ## Build Production

-Run `ng build -prod` to build the project.
+Run `ng build -prod --aot` to build the project.
 The build  will be stored in the `dist/` directory.

 ## Running unit tests